roiSela/roiSela/README.md

 ### My Skills
 Here are some of the technologies and tools that I have experience with:

-🚀 Programming Languages: Python, JavaScript, Java, C++, and more!
+🚀 Programming Languages: C, Python, JavaScript, Java, C++, and more!

 🌐 Web Development: HTML, CSS, React, Angular, Vue.js, Node.js, Django, Flask, and more!

 📊 Data Science: NumPy, Pandas, Scikit-learn, TensorFlow, PyTorch, and more!

-📱 Mobile Development: React Native, Kotlin, Swift, and more!
+📱 Mobile Development (Basic experience): React Native, Kotlin, Swift, and more!

 🗄️ Databases: SQL, PostgreSQL, MongoDB, Redis, and more!